 Carers can use the facility either pre-booked or in case of emergency, at short notice – subject to availability – once they are on an approved list.

-Each individual applicant will be granted approval to use the facility once agreed by the sponsoring organisation and a full building induction has been completed.
+Each individual applicant will be granted approval to use the facility once agreed by their emplyee organisation and a full building induction has been completed.
 The induction will be to ensure each competent individual is familiar with all aspect of the building’s use and for all emergency procedures.
 Each individual is then provided with set of keys together with security fob once the key holder deposit is paid.

 The registration process will be available from early 2020